qiwitech/qdp/docs/Install.md

 go install ./cmd/...
 ```

-If you are developer and you want to test some changes, the most convinient way would be to use `goreman` tool to start predefined configuration
+If you are developer and you want to test some changes, the most convenient way would be to use `goreman` tool to start predefined configuration
 ```
 goreman start
 ```